uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 ### Phase 1 (after 5.0 GA):

 #### Uyuni Health Check

 - Enhance metrics, dashboards and alerts.
-- Allow user to enhance Loki pipeline to add filters and/or replace patterns to replace sensitive information.
+- Allow users to enhance the Loki pipeline to add filters and/or replace patterns to be able to replace sensitive information.
-- Integration with Monitoring Stack.
-Enhance monitoring formula to enable Health Check monitoring.
+- Integration with the Monitoring Stack.
+Enhance the monitoring formula to enable Health Check monitoring.
 - Reuse configuration from "standalone" version.

 #### Saline